davidmasek/beacon/README.md

 ```

 Additionally there is a script for integration testing using Docker.
 This script has two goals.
 First, it tests
-that the Docker image can be build and starts correctly, ensuring people can use Beacon via Docker.
+that the Docker image can be built and starts correctly, ensuring people can use Beacon via Docker.
 Second, it runs Beacon in a clean environment, which helps catch problems that might be hidden
 during local development.